authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 This all speaks to the need for a standardized mechanism by which Domain Owners interested in ensuring that their indicators are displayed correctly and appropriately can publish and distribute brand indicators for use by any participating MUA.

-BIMI removes the substantial burden of curating and maintaining an indicator database from the MUAs, and allows each brand to manage its own indicators.
+BIMI removes the substantial burden of curating and maintaining an indicator database from the MUAs, and allows each domain to manage its own indicators.
 As an additional benefit, mail-originating organizations are more likely to invest the time and effort to authenticate their email, should that come with the ability to influence how email from the organization is displayed.

 The basic structure of BIMI is as follows: